hpc2n/linux-command-line-101/docs/scripting.md

     3
 ```

-of for the word 'line' by changing the input at the prompt
+alternatively you can search for the word 'line' by changing the input at the prompt

 ```bash
 $ ./count_string.sh file.dat line